fireworq/fireworq/README.md

 - **Scalability** - It always works with a single dispatcher per queue which can concurrently dispatch jobs to workers via HTTP.
   Scalability of workers themselves should be maintained by a load balancer in the ordinary way.
-This means that adding a worker never harm performance of grabbing jobs from a queue.
+This means that adding a worker will never harm performance of grabbing jobs from a queue.

 - **Flexibility** - It supports the following features.